liquidinstruments/moku-examples/docs/cli/moku-cli.md

 ## Commands

 -   `convert`: Convert Liquid Instruments binary file to CSV, NPY, MAT and HDF5
+-   `download`: Download bitstreams for a given firmware version
 -   `files`: List, download and delete files from the Moku
 -   `license`: List, fetch and reload the license entitlements
 -   `list`: Search for the mokus on network